 Summer is progressing

-July is often one of the hottest months of the year and it’s a great time to sit out and enjoy the garden with the benefit of long light nights.
+July has been one of the hottest months of the year so far and it’s a great time to sit out and enjoy the garden with the benefit of long light nights.

-I can hardly believe it is exactly two years since I began to plan and plant my courtyard garden, just look how it began…
+I can hardly believe it is exactly five years since I began to plan and plant my courtyard garden, just look at it now.

 In My Garden